Instead of titling this “Easy Potato Tortilla (Omelette)” maybe we should have gone with “Guess who’s coming to dinner – Dominican style”.

 - 1/4 teaspoon of freshly-grated nutmeg

 - 1 teaspoon of salt

-- Heat 3 tablespoons of oil in a skillet over very low heat.
-Add onions and cook stirring occasionally until they turn transparent.
+Heat 3 tablespoons of oil in a skillet over very low heat.
+Add onions and cook stirring occasionally until they turn translucent.
 Season with nutmeg and mix well.

 Remove onions from the heat and mix with the shredded potatoes.
 Season with 3/4 teaspoon of salt (reserve remaining salt), mixing well.

 Separate egg yolks and whites.
 Season whites with remaining 1/4 teaspoon of salt and whisk.

 Pour yolks on potatoes, stir with a fork until they are thoroughly mixed.
 Reserve.

 Heat remaining 2 tablespoons of oil in a 10" [25 cm] nonstick flip pan over very low heat.